nkdevshop/slideshow/README.md

 ## Additional Fun Facts

+* FOUC
+* render blocking script tags

 The CSS link has been added to the head tag to avoid FOUC (Flash of unstyled content).
-The script tag for slideshow.js is added at the bottom of the body because script tags are render blocking.
+The script tag is added at the bottom of the body to avoid render blocking.

 # SlideShow 1.0